microsoft/mlops-basic-template-for-azureml-cli-v2/docs/how_to_setup.md

 **Step 5.** Setup a policy for the *development* branch.
 At this stage we have an Azure Pipeline that should be executed on every PR to the *development* branch.
 At the same time successful completion of the build is not a requirement.
 So, it's important to add our PR build as a policy.
 Pay special attention that pr_to_dev_pipeline.yml](../devops/pipeline/pr_to_dev_pipeline.yml) has various paths in place.
 We are using these paths to limit number of runs if the current PR doesn't affect ML component (for example, PR modifies a documentation file).
 Therefore, setting up the policy you need to make sure that you are using the same set of paths in the *Path filter* field.

+More details about how to create a policy can be found [here](https://learn.microsoft.com/en-us/azure/devops/repos/git/branch-policies?view=azure-devops&tabs=browser).

 Now, you can create a PR and test the flow.